Citrix Profile Management Settings

 Delete excluded files or folder.
 Profile Management deletes the excluded files or folders in the user store when a user logs on.

 Enable Default Exclusion List - Directories.
 Default list of directories ignored during synchronization.
 When selected, folders which are selected in this list are excluded from the Profile Management synchronization.

 Enable File Exclusions.
 If enabled, the listed files are not included in a user’s Profile Management profile.
 This allows you to exclude specific folders known to contain large amounts of data which the user does not need to have as part of their Profile Management profile.
 The list is pre-populated with default Windows 7 exclusions, and can be pre-populated with default Windows XP exclusions instead.

 Enable Folder Exclusions.
 When enabled, the listed folders are excluded from a user’s Profile Management profile.
 This allows you to exclude specific folders known to contain large amounts of data which the user does not need to have as part of their Profile Management profile.
 The list is pre-populated with default Windows 7 exclusions, and can be pre-populated with default Windows XP exclusions instead.

 These options control Profile Management synchronization settings.

 Enable Directory Synchronization.
-When enabled, the listed folders are synchronized with the profile store at refresh.
+If enabled, the listed folders are synchronized to the user store.

-Enable File Mirroring.
-When enabled, the listed files are mirrored to the profile store, ensuring users always get the most up-to-date versions of the files.
+Enable File Synchronization.
+If enabled, the listed files are synchronized to the user store, ensuring that users always get the most up-to-date versions of the files.
 If files have been modified in more than one session, the most up-to-date files will be kept in the user store.